LeiCao97/PreLnc/README.md

 #### Example
 Predicting lncRNAs of plants and animals requires different script files (see **Introduction**).
 ***For human and animals:***
+`cd PreLnc-master/example`
-`python prelnc.py -i transcripts.fa -m human_model.pkl -r human_hexamer.tsv -o prediction.txt`
+`python ../bin/prelnc.py -i example.fa -m ../models/human_model.pkl -r ../models/human_hexamer.tsv -o example.txt`

 If you need to model another species, you need to create an hexamer file through a script in CPAT called "make\_hexamer\_tab.py".
 1. prepare the CDS sequence and long non-coding transcripts.
 All files are in fasta format.